 A psycho-educational assessment program is offered on a fee-for-service basis for students seeking academic accommodations.

 The Counselling Centre is located in the Smallwood Centre, and is open 9:00 a.m. to 1:00 p.m. and 2:00 p.m. to 5:00 p.m.
 (4:30 p.m. in the summer), Monday through Friday.
 All services are free of charge to students and appointments can be made in person at UC5000, or by telephone to (709) 737-8874, or email at email@example.com, or by visiting the website at www.mun.ca/counselling/home/psychoed.php.

-The Campus Ministries is currently comprised of chaplains representing the Anglican, United, Salvation Army, Pentecostal and Roman Catholic denominations.
-Campus Ministries attempts to provide resources, guidance and support for members of the university community.
-The chaplaincy also seeks to bring a faith dimension to contemporary issues such as peace, justice, technology and science.
+The Chaplaincy is currently comprised of chaplains representing the Anglican, United, Salvation Army, Pentecostal and Roman Catholic denominations.
+The Chaplaincy attempts to provide resources, guidance and support for members of the university community.
+The Chaplaincy also seeks to bring a faith dimension to contemporary issues such as peace, justice, technology and science.
 The chaplains offer individual pastoral counselling as well as joint programs including weekly workshops, discussion groups, social activities and worship opportunities.
 Schedules of events are available from the chaplains or through the website at www.mun.ca/ministries/.
-Campus Ministries is located at UC5002.
+The Chaplaincy is located at UC5001.